Research Profile Social cohesion

 Information about the project

-The Institute for Philosophy and the New Humanities convenes graduate students from The New School, the University of Kyoto and the University of Bonn for intensive seminars on pressing questions in contemporary philosophy and the humanities.
-The events take place in New York and Kyoto and incorporate distinguished scholars from across the globe.
+The Institute for Philosophy and the New Humanities convenes graduate students from The New School, the University of Bonn, the Kyoto Institute of Philosophy, and other institutions for intensive five-day seminars on pressing questions in contemporary philosophy and the humanities.
+The events take place in both New York and Kyoto, and incorporate distinguished scholars from across the globe.

 Events